Are you wondering how to track add-to-cart eCommerce events in Google Analytics and WordPress?

-So now that you have Enhanced Ecommerce running, how can you view add to cart events in Google Analytics?
+Now that you have eCommerce reporting turned on, let’s see how can you view add-to-cart events in Google Analytics.

 That’s it!
-We hope you found this Google Analytics Enhanced Ecommerce add to cart events tutorial helpful.
+We hope you found this add-to-cart tracking tutorial helpful.

 You might also like 16 Simple Ways to Boost Your Ecommerce Conversion Rate.